Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 or [submit an issue](https://github.com/Aquafina-water-bottle/jp-mining-note/issues).
 I exist on the [TheMoeWay](https://learnjapanese.moe/join/) and Refold (Japanese) servers.

+!!! note
+    The table of contents to the left of this page is quite long!
+    Be sure to scroll through it to ensure you're not missing anything.

 <!--
 TODO for typos, link how to build docs